Chestnuts may be roasting on an open fire – at least on the speakers of every shop we have visited since October – but here our focus is smoke.

 When a product has to be hidden from view and cannot be advertised, the last thing supermarkets and other potential retailers want is a relationship with an unknown supplier.

 That all makes tobacco a fantastic business to be in – for the existing companies and at least for now.

 With just a handful of major players, it is effectively an oligopoly where nobody competes on price.

-The simple maths is, as things stand, sales volumes may be dropping at a rate of 2 per cent or 3 per cent a year, but profits are still rising as costs are falling and companies have been able to continue to increase prices by maybe 5 per cent a year.
+The simple maths is, as things stand, sales volumes may be dropping at a rate of 2% or 3% a year, but profits are still rising as costs are falling and companies have been able to continue to increase prices by maybe 5% a year.

 The trouble is, those price increases are becoming ever harder to push through while, if smokers continue to quit at the rates they have been of late, sales volumes will fall at a much faster rate.

-As for entering the e-cigarette market, competition from manufacturers in countries such as China, the plethora of vaping shops on every high street and the fact advertising is allowed all mean the associated margins are nowhere near 60 per cent.
+As for entering the e-cigarette market, competition from manufacturers in countries such as China, the plethora of vaping shops on every high street and the fact advertising is allowed all mean the associated margins are nowhere near 60%.

-Indeed, they are closer to 5 per cent or 10 per cent so that, while the tobacco giants know they could make and market an e-cigarette tomorrow if they so wished, the profits on offer make that idea deeply unappealing.
+Indeed, they are closer to 5% or 10% so that, while the tobacco giants know they could make and market an e-cigarette tomorrow if they so wished, the profits on offer make that idea deeply unappealing.

 All of which suggests investors are being too sanguine about paying huge amounts for businesses now facing the prospect of shrinking demand, diminished pricing power and a less profitable alternative in smoke-free smoking.